Symmetry-Resolved Entanglement Entropy from Heat Kernels: Entropies for free scalar field

-These calculations demonstrate the systematic application of our improved Sommerfeld formalism to curved backgrounds, reproducing the expected dimensional scaling while incorporating the effects of finite chemical potential.
-Notably, the free energy formulas derived above match exactly the results of \cite{Huang:2025lsy}, further confirming the correctness of our calculations.
+These calculations demonstrate the systematic application of our improved Sommerfeld formalism to curved backgrounds.
+The same computational procedure applies uniformly across different spacetime dimensions, providing a consistent framework for evaluating the effective action and entropy at finite chemical potential.

+For $d=2$ and $d=4$, our results agree exactly with those reported in \cite{Huang:2025lsy}, providing a check of our method.
+For higher dimensions such as $d=6$, our formalism applies straightforwardly and yields explicit expressions.

+To obtain the symmetry-resolved entanglement entropy, we implement the same Fourier projection onto fixed charge sectors as in the previous model.
+We now apply this procedure to the $S^1 \times H^{d-1}$ setup and explicitly work out the $d=2$ example.
+The charged partition function is given by